Pilot Program for Magic Valley Food Innovation Center Begins in Fall - NewsBreak

 Pilot Program for Magic Valley Food Innovation Center Begins in Fall

 TWIN FALLS, Idaho (KLIX)-A pilot program to help grow food and agricultural entrepreneurship will begin this fall in the Magic Valley.
-Southern Idaho Economic Development and Region IV Development announced the beginning of a national food innovation center, based in the Magic Valley, aimed at tapping into local expertise to help attract entrepreneurs and startups in the region and across Idaho.
-An independent study done by KRNLS and Plaka and Associates, found downtown Twin Falls would be suitable spot for the innovation center.kezj.com
+Southern Idaho Economic Development and Region IV Development announced the beginning of a national food innovation center aimed at tapping into local expertise to help attract high growth startups in the region and across Idaho.
+An independent study done by KRNLS and Plaka and Associates, found downtown Twin Falls would be suitable spot for the innovation center.kool965.com

 Comments / 0